arielchuri/creativecomputing/Syllabus.md

 and maintain the different shops and labs.
 Safety is a primary concern, so each area has policies for access, training, and etiquette that students and faculty should be familiar with.
 Many areas require specific orientations or trainings before access is granted.
-Detailed information about the resources available, as well as schedules, trainings, and policies can be found at [resources.parsons.edu] (http://resources.parsons.edu).
+Detailed information about the resources available, as well as schedules, trainings, and policies can be found at [resources.parsons.edu](http://resources.parsons.edu).

 ## Grading Standards